Where to Watch Six Nations 2026 in London

 Vinegar Yard

 With its massive screens in the open air, the atmosphere at The Vinegar Yard will be electric during the Six Nations.
 This place is no pub, no bar, but an open and social space with an eclectic mix of stalls for every need.
-The courtyard is fully covered and heated, so (unlike the players) you’ll be warm and dry with Guinness and delicious Bad Boy pizza at hand to keep you satiated.
+The courtyard is fully covered and heated, so (unlike the players) you’ll be warm and dry with Guinness and delicious Bad Boy pizza at hand to keep you satisfied.

 The Lost Hour